glenert41/CircuitPython/README.md

 # CircuitPython
-My CircuitPython Assignments
+My CircuitPython Assignments.
  These are my CircuitPython assignments from Engineering 3